FREE SHIPPING ON ALL FEEL FREE ORDERS

 What Is Kava?

-In recent decades, kava has become an increasingly popular beverage worldwide.
+In recent decades, kava has become an increasingly popular herbal supplement worldwide.

-Kava, also known as kava kava, is an herbal tonic that originates from the South Pacific islands and is made from the roots of the Piper methysticum plant.
+Also known as kava kava, kava is an herb originating from the South Pacific islands, found in the roots of the Piper methysticum plant.
 The kava root is then ground into a fine powder before being mixed with water.
-Historically, kava has been used in traditional medicine to treat fever, pain, respiratory problems, convulsions, and urogenital problems.[2]
+Historically, kava tea has been used in traditional medicine to treat fever, pain, respiratory problems, convulsions, and urogenital problems.[2]

-Today, many adults use kava as a natural and healthier substitute for coffee or alcohol, especially to help relieve stress and anxiety symptoms or physical discomfort.
-Its mainstream appeal lies in its calming and relaxing effects—the tonic is said to promote a sense of tranquility and mild euphoria, but does so without impairing cognitive function or causing sedation as might occur with alcohol or marijuana.
+Today, many adults use kava as a natural mood lifter and energy enhancer, especially to help relieve occasional stress and anxiety symptoms or physical discomfort.
+Its mainstream appeal lies in its calming and relaxing effects—the tonic is said to promote a sense of tranquility and mild euphoria, but does so without impairing cognitive function or causing a sedative effect.

-There are different formulations and products available including kava extract, capsules, and even kava drinks.
+There are a variety of kava products and formulations available including kava extract, capsules, and even kava tonics.

 Is Kava Safe During Pregnancy?

-Seeing its myriad psychological and physical benefits, some women consider taking kava while pregnant to help relieve localized discomfort, elevate their mood, ease stress, and promote relaxation.
-But is kava safe?
+Considering its numerous psychological and physical benefits, some pregnant women may consider taking kava to help relieve localized discomfort, elevate their mood, ease stress, and promote relaxation.
+But is kava safe while pregnant?

-While there is little to no direct risk to the mother, the potential impact on the unborn child is less clear, and therefore, potentially more risky when it comes to kava use during pregnancy.
+In short, no. Kava is not recommended for pregnant women in any form, whether as a powder, drink, capsule, or tonic.
+While there is little to no direct risk to the mother, the potential impact of kava use on the unborn child is less clear, and therefore, potentially more risky to consume during pregnancy.

 • Tobacco